 If you didn't get chance to finish reading the Roman Rescue story from last half term, find it here:

 If you prefer, you could try out this English 'mini-project' which includes both English skills and writing.
 This project booklet should take 2 weeks to complete.
-This project is all about Trolls!
+This project is all about the jungle.
 Find it here:

 When you are writing, remember to try and include our writing targets from this year.